Home Entertainment Suppliers: 4 Pak All Action

 4 Pak All Action was a 1995 unlicensed video game for the Master System that was released exclusively in Australia.
-This game is only compatible with the Master System 2 console.
-It includes four games: Power Block, Adventure Kid, Twin Mouse',' and Cave Dude.
+This game is only compatible with the Master System 2 console or the Power Base Converter for the Genesis.
+It includes four games: Power Block, Adventure Kid, Twin Mouse, and Cave Dude.

 Atari 2600 titles

 HES released quite a few titles and multi game packs for the Atari 2600 Video Computer System.
 The cartridges are virtually identical to the Activision cartridges, but the Activision logo on the underside is blacked out.